tinkercademy-bootcamp/chat-project-mayankgoel2005/my_chat_project/README.md

 - If you try to delete a channel that still has users, the server refuses.
 - The server automatically removes idle clients after 60 seconds of no activity.
 - Everything happens in the terminal—no GUI needed.

+New users see prior channel messages on join (history).